elasekness/RNASeq_workshop/Day1.md

 	efetch --help

 > This brings up a long menu of options for the efetch tool, which can be used to download a variety of data in different formats from NCBI. <br>
-> **`esearch`** and **`efetch`** are part of Entrez Direct suite of [Eutilities]([https://www.ncbi.nlm.nih.gov/books/NBK179288/) that allow you to search NCBI databases from your terminal window. <br>
+> **`esearch`** and **`efetch`** are part of Entrez Direct suite of [Eutilities](https://www.ncbi.nlm.nih.gov/books/NBK179288/) that allow you to search NCBI databases from your terminal window. <br>
 > Relevant arguments are typically the database **`-db`** we want to search, the format **`-format`** of the data, and the **`-id`** of our query, which is the accession of a sequence of interest.

 <br>

 We can use the genome accession associated with the assembly to download the Pa14 genome.
-You can obtain this accession by going back to the assembly page for Pa14 and clicking the link "view GenBank sequences."
+You can obtain this accession by going back to the assembly page for Pa14 and clicking the link `view GenBank sequences`.
 This takes you to the genome page where the accession listed is as `CP000438`.

 	efetch -db nuccore -id CP000438 -format fasta > pa14.fasta